The Omen: Contemporary

 Richard Eder of The New York Times called it "a dreadfully silly film" but "reasonably well-paced.
 We don't have time to brood about the sillinesses of any particular scene before we are on to the next.
 There is not a great deal of excitement, but we manage to sustain some curiosity as to how things will work out."
 Variety praised Richard Donner's direction as "taut" and the performances as "strong", and noted that the script, "sometimes too expository, too predictable, too contrived, is nonetheless a good connective fibre."
-Roger Ebert gave the film 2.5 stars out of 4.
-Gene Siskel of the Chicago Tribune also awarded 2.5 stars out of 4, lauding the "firepower sound track" and several "memorable" scenes, but finding the story "goofy".
+Roger Ebert gave the film 2.5 stars out of four, saying the "material is approached with the greatest solemnity, not only in the performances but also in the photography, the music and the very looks on people's faces."
+He added that "as long as movies like The Omen are merely scaring us, they're fun in a portentous sort of way."
+Gene Siskel of the Chicago Tribune gave it the same score, lauding the "firepower sound track" and several "memorable" scenes, but finding the story "goofy".
 Kevin Thomas of the Los Angeles Times called it "an absolutely riveting, thoroughly scary experience, a triumph of sleek film craftsmanship that will inevitably but not necessarily unfavorably be compared to The Exorcist."
 Tom Shales of The Washington Post declared, "It's probably the classiest Exorcist copy yet, but as a summer thriller, it can hardly challenge the human appeal and exhilarating impact of last year's Jaws ...
 Seltzer, busy justifying his baloney premise with Biblical quotations, forgets about narrative logic or empathetic characters."

 Gene Shalit called the film "a piece of junk", and Judith Crist said it "offers more laughs than the average comedy."
 Jack Kroll of Newsweek called it "a dumb and largely dull movie."
 Duncan Leigh Cooper of Cinéaste wrote, "Despite its improbable story line and abundance of gratuitous violence, The Omen does succeed in its attempt to frighten, terrorize, and just plain scare the pants off most of the audience.
 Impressive performances ... plus a chilling mock-religious score by Jerry Goldsmith and the skillful direction of Richard Donner, all contribute to the suspension of disbelief required to draw the audience into the film's web of terror."
 Richard Combs of The Monthly Film Bulletin described the movie as "[a] matter-of-fact exercise in Satanic blood and thunder, both less grandiloquently and less pretentiously put together than The Exorcist ...
 In fact, the narrative is so straightforward, and so mundanely concerned with developing ever more ingenious ways, at a rapidly increasing clip, of disposing of its starry cast, that the spiritual torment is skimped."